peteroupc/peteroupc.github.io/bernoulli.md

 - ((_&tau;_ &minus; 1) * ln(1 &minus; _&tau;_) &minus; _&tau;_ * ln(_&tau;_)) / ((_&lambda;_ &minus; 1) * ln(1 &minus; _&lambda;_) &minus; _&lambda;_ * ln(_&lambda;_)).

-For example, if _f_(_&lambda;_) is a constant, non-randomized algorithms will generally require a growing number of coin flips to simulate that constant if the input coin is strongly biased towards heads or tails (the probability of heads is _&lambda;_).
+For example, if _f_(_&lambda;_) is a constant, non-randomized algorithms will generally require a growing number of coin flips to simulate that constant if the input coin strongly leans towards heads or tails (the probability of heads is _&lambda;_).
 Note that this formula only works if nothing but coin flips is allowed as randomness.

 For certain values of _&lambda;_, Kozen (2014)<sup>[**(33)**](#Note33)</sup> showed a tighter lower bound of this kind, but this bound is generally non-trivial and assumes _&lambda;_ is known.
 However, if _&lambda;_ is 1/2 (the input coin is unbiased), this bound is simple: at least 2 flips of the input coin are needed on average to simulate a known constant _&tau;_, except when _&tau;_ is a multiple of 1/(2<sup>_n_</sup>) for any integer _n_.